Amzani/apidesk-sdk-test-def/docs/models/components/createactivityrequestlocationaddresstype.md

 # CreateActivityRequestLocationAddressType

-Defines the category or nature of the address, such as 'business' or 'residential'.
-This field is optional and helps in classifying the address for better organization and retrieval within the CRM system.
+Indicates the type of address being provided, such as 'home', 'work', or 'other'.
+This optional field helps categorize the address, providing context about its relevance to the activity.
+It should be a descriptive string that clearly defines the address type.

 ## Example Usage